Factbox-U.S. banks tighten COVID-19 precautions as Omicron variant spreads

 Goldman Sachs Group Inc

 Staff in the United States must be tested onsite on a weekly basis.
-The bank is also providing access to boosters for those who are eligible, although boosters are not mandatory.
+The bank is also providing access to boosters for those eligible, although boosters are not mandatory.

+Goldman postponed its remaining holiday parties in New York due to COVID-19 concerns, a source familiar with the matter said on Thursday.
+The bank had held holiday parties over the last few weeks.

 Jefferies